colinpaicemq/SMFFormatter/README.md

  1. %nz print it if non zero.
  1. "Enclave ZAAP time " the description of the field
  1. PRINT this field is printed (unless overridden by %nz);

+  xflag(DMCSPEC1 ,1  ,SPEC1 ,"spec 1             ",  PRINT);
+  1. xflag takes a 1 byte fiels and prints out the values depending on the values.
+  1.DMCSPEC1 is the filed name
+  1. 1 is the length of the field
+  1. SPEC1 is the name of a structure, see below
+  1. "spec 1             " is the field description
+  1. PRINT say print it.
+(NOPRINT says do not print it

+  The structure is define as follows

+    struct flagTable SPEC1[] =
+       {
+         {0x80,  0x80,"BWO    specified    " },
+         {0x80,  0x00,"BWO not pecified    " },
+         {0x40,  0x40,"Sphere recover given" },
+       };

+The logic works as follows.
+1. Logically AND the field from the record with the first data field.
+1. If it equals the second field then print the third field.

+  Another example is

+     struct flagTable CYTP[] =
+     {
+       {0xFF,   0   ,"Standard copy       " },
+       {0xFF,   1   ,"Concurrent preferred" },
+       {0xFF,   2   ,"Concurrent required " },
+     };
+This field has a list of values

 ## Output data in its own file.
 I have a source file for each record type.
 In the file I have